rgbkrk/rgbkrk.github.io/_posts/2013-06-15-used-books.markdown

 Many used book stores have piles of books but don't appear to have a good system for entering them into a system or putting inventories online.
 There are stores/sites that do (Powell's, Half Price Books, and partially Amazon and their resellers), but all the small shops look like they're being crushed under piles of books.

-We want those books moving, fluidly, into the hands of other avid readers.
+*We want those books moving, fluidly, into the hands of other avid readers.*

 Software exists to help with [inventory](http://www.abebooks.com/homebase/software-inventory-management-system-catalog/) and resale, but it doesn't go all the way and certainly isn't open source.

-If we were to design a used book store, we would build a co-op or non-profit bookstore like so:
+# Used Book Ingest

+If we started an idealized nonprofit used bookstore, this is how we would ingest and sell books:

+* Create a station for people to scan their own books in

+* Let donors pick the price for others to buy it from the store

+* Pull up information based on the ISBN

-* Create a station where people scan their own books in and name the price that people would want others to buy it for at the store.
+* People scan their own books inname the price that people would want others to buy it for at the store.

-* The book station would be a simple terminal with a scanner, a screen, a keyboard, and a little receipt printer.

-* After they scan their books in and either enter information or pull it from the web, they get a printout listing their donation amounts.
+* **Give donors an itemized receipt of their donation**.
 As a bonus, tell them where to put the books.

-* On the back end, books ingested will be placed online **immediately** so eager readers can find the books.
+* After ingest, **place books online immediately**.

-There are some clearcut software components here and a slight picture of the hardware stack.
+There are some clearcut software components here and a slight picture of a hardware stack.
 So as not to subject myself completely to Not Invented Here syndrome, I did a little bit of digging around.
 There was a clear market for consignment software, but a lot of it was fairly niche or outdated.
-The one exception was [Abe books](http://www.abebooks.com/homebase/software-inventory-management-system-catalog/) which had the best software that wasn't completely coupled to their own systems or living in the nineties.
+The one exception, as mentioned above, was [Abe books](http://www.abebooks.com/homebase/software-inventory-management-system-catalog/).
+They had the best software that wasn't completely coupled to their own systems or living in the nineties.
 However, as an open source zealot none of these match what I want for the future, which is community maintained software that anyone can contribute to.
 We'd like to enable used book stores, co-ops, new book stores, really anyone wanting to track inventory of books with ISBNs.

 My wife and I would love to start a nonprofit used book store and coffee shop, but we're not ready for that yet.
 We'll start building the software and work towards our side goal.